HariSekhon/Nagios-Plugins/README.md

 I've been developing this Nagios Plugin Collection since 2006.
 The basic Nagios plugins collection that you get with Nagios is a great base to start from to cover some of the basics, while this extends Nagios monitoring capabilities significantly further especially in to the application layer, APIs etc.

-It's a treasure trove of essentials for every single "DevOp", sysadmin or engineer, with extensive goodies for those running Web, Hadoop and NoSQL technologies ([Cassandra](http://cassandra.apache.org/), [HBase](https://hbase.apache.org/), [MongoDB](https://www.mongodb.com/), [Riak](http://basho.com/products/),
+It's a treasure trove of essentials for every single "DevOp", sysadmin or engineer, with extensive goodies for those running Web Infrastructure, [Hadoop](http://hadoop.apache.org/) and NoSQL technologies ([Cassandra](http://cassandra.apache.org/), [HBase](https://hbase.apache.org/), [MongoDB](https://www.mongodb.com/), [Riak](http://basho.com/products/),